Can Groups Sue Over Trump's Business Conflicts Even If They Weren't Harmed?

 Since the Havens Realty case, numerous public-interest groups have tried to argue that they have standing because laws were being violated, says Jonathan Adler, professor of law at Case Western Reserve University.

-"In all these cases, the court has made clear that being a mission-oriented organization, is not enough to establish standing.
+"In all these cases, the court has made clear that being a mission-oriented organization is not enough to establish standing.
 You still have to show something more concrete than alleging a legal violation that touches upon your mission," Adler says.

 If CREW doesn't have the legal standing to challenge Trump, who does?